 The only reason to doubt the possibility of the miracle itself would be a prior commitment to philosophical naturalism; that is, the belief that the material world is all that exists and that there is no such thing as God or supernatural intervention.
 From this perspective, miracles just don’t happen.
 This worldview assumes that science can explain everything, but such an approach demands more from science than it can produce.

 Our ability to accept the virgin birth as plausible depends largely on our view of the existence of God.
 One who refutes the existence of God likely also refutes the possibility of miracles.

-~ The Idea That Jesus Was Born a Virgin Originated Very Early ~
+The Idea That Jesus Was Born of a Virgin Originated Very Early

 The New Testament books of Luke and Matthew contain accounts of the miraculous conception of Jesus by the Holy Spirit.
 Scholars agree that the books were written sometime between AD 50 and 90 — less than a century after Jesus was born, and less than 60 years after His death.
 Some scholars even shorten the time between Jesus’ death and Luke’s gospel to be only 30 years.

 Matthew and Luke, despite working entirely independently from each other and not being dependent on the same source, agree on an amazing number of very specific facts about the events surrounding the birth of Jesus.
 So we are on solid ground in concluding that the accounts are factually based.